magnetikonline/sass-structure/README.md

 The key things to note here are:
 - Heavy use of variables, which would be defined in the projects [config](#config) file.
 - All base class names have a prefix matching that of the module/scss filename (`.pageheader` and `.pageheader-navigationitem`), using a single dash for namespacing of sub-classes within the module.
 - Using [child combinator](http://css-tricks.com/child-and-sibling-selectors/) selectors where possible to control targeting of styles.
-I typically never go deeper than three levels of nesting to keep things flatter and reduce complex CSS rule chains, hence why the styles for `.pageheader-navigationitem` are their own base class name rather than defined under `.navigationarea`.
+I typically never go deeper than three levels of nesting to keep things flatter and reduce complex CSS rule chains, hence why the styles for `.pageheader-navigationitem` are their own base class name, rather than defined under `.navigationarea`.
-- Comments using C style syntax (won't be outputted to generated CSS).
-Base level comments are written as `// -- module item name --` since I find the dashes help with visual separation.
+- All comments using C style syntax (won't be outputted to generated CSS).
+- Base level comments written as `// -- module item name --` - I find the dashes help with visual separation.
-- Variables and placeholder selectors that are used solely within this module are named in a consistent format of `$mModuleName_variableName` to avoid clashes with other parts of the Sass project.
+- Variables, placeholder selectors, function and mixins that are used solely within this module are named in a consistent form of `$mModuleName_variableName` to avoid clashes with other parts of the project.

 ### Components
 Sass styles that are shared across multiple [modules](#modules) are defined in a [[sassroot]/component](example/component) file, using the `@extend` directive and [placeholder selectors](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_) which by design encourage style reuse without repeating styling blocks.